 The silica gel drying process should take 2-7 days.
 Put the airtight container in a cool, dry place.
 Be sure the moisture is removed from the yellow petals and the seed head, or you may wind up with a moldy flower head.

-Microwave Drying: Rapid Transformation with Caution
+Microwave Drying Sunflowers: Rapid Transformation with Caution

 Intervals and Monitoring: Quick and Controlled Drying

+The microwave drying process for sunflower petals and the head of the flower is quick and requires heat many times.
 It’s advisable to wear gloves and a mask.
 Silica is non-toxic but can irritate the throat and skin.
 For safety reasons, it’s best to wear gloves and a mask.

 Set the microwave on high power for 20-40-second intervals.